expo/expo/docs/pages/bare/updating-your-app.md

 sidebar_title: Updating your App
 ---

-The `expo-updates` unimodule provides a client-side implementation for loading updates in bare workflow apps.
+The `expo-updates` module provides a client-side implementation for loading updates in React Native apps.
 Updates allow you to deploy new JavaScript and assets to existing builds of your app without building a new binary.

 In this guide, an **update** refers to a single, atomic update, which may consist of a JavaScript bundle, other assets (such as images or fonts), and metadata about the update.

 ## Setup

-If possible, we highly recommend starting with a boilerplate project that has the `expo-updates` library already installed.
-Running `expo init` and choosing either of the bare workflow templates will give you such a template.
+If possible, we highly recommend starting with a boilerplate project that has the `expo-updates` library already installed, for example, by running: `npx create-expo-app -t bare-minimum`.

 To install the `expo-updates` module in an existing bare workflow app, follow the [installation instructions in the package README](https://github.com/expo/expo/tree/main/packages/expo-updates/README.md#installation).